Minqi824/ADBench/README.md

 - For **reproduce** experiment results of ADBench, please run the [code](run.py).

 ### Datasets
-ADBench includes 57 existing and freshly proposed datasets, as shown in the following Table.
+ADBench includes [57 datasets](#datasets), as shown in the following Table.

-- Among them, 47 widely-used real-world datasets are gathered for model evaluation, which cover many application domains, including healthcare (e.g., disease diagnosis), audio and language processing (e.g., speech recognition), image processing (e.g., object identification), finance (e.g., financial fraud detection), etc.
+- Among them, **47 widely-used real-world datasets are gathered for model evaluation, which cover many application domains, including healthcare (e.g., disease diagnosis), audio and language processing (e.g., speech recognition), image processing (e.g., object identification), finance (e.g., financial fraud detection), etc.

-- **Moreover**, as most of these datasets are relatively small, we introduce 10 more complex datasets from CV and NLP domains with more samples and richer features in ADBench.
+- we introduce **10 more complex datasets** from CV and NLP domains with more samples and richer features in ADBench.
 Pretrained models are applied to extract data embedding from NLP and CV datasets to access more complex representation.
 Please see the [datasets](datasets) folder and our [paper]((https://arxiv.org/abs/2206.09426)) for detailed information.